Start your business

 If you’re forming an LLC in either Maricopa County or Pima County, things are easier: You don’t need to meet the publication requirement if you live in either of those counties.
 Instead, the Arizona Corporation Commission posts notice of your LLC’s formation on the Arizona Corporation Commission’s Public Notice Database.
 This is free, so you also save money on publication costs.
 If you choose to use ZenBusiness as your statutory agent, our Arizona office is located in Pima County, meaning you avoid the publication requirement and the associated fees altogether.

-Our business formation services start as low as $49 per year.
-For that price, we’ll complete and submit your business filing paperwork, serve as your statutory agent, and provide an Operating Agreement template for your new Arizona LLC.
+Our business formation services are helpful and affordable.
+We can complete and submit your business filing paperwork, serve as your statutory agent, and provide an Operating Agreement template for your new Arizona LLC.
 Our more comprehensive plans also handle essentials like getting an EIN and complying with Arizona state regulations.
 We offer quality services and peace of mind at an unbeatable price.

 LLCs are one of the most popular business structures in Arizona because they provide limited liability protection, operational flexibility, and favorable taxation.